-- The U.S. Department of Labor awards organizations that hire veterans.
+- The U.S. Department of Labor awards organizations that hire Veterans.

-- The Veterans Opportunity to Work program links employers and veteran job seekers.
+- The Veterans Opportunity to Work program links employers and Veteran job seekers.

-- Helmets to Hardhats connects veterans with construction and other types of jobs.
+- Helmets to Hardhats connects Veterans with construction and other types of jobs.

-- The Wounded Warrior Project is a comprehensive restoration program for veterans and their families and comes at no cost to the service member.
+- The Wounded Warrior Project is a comprehensive restoration program for Veterans and their families and comes at no cost to the service member.

-- Veterati is a mentor-linking website operated by veterans and family members.
+- Veterati is a mentor-linking website operated by Veterans and family members.

 American Addiction Centers Can Help

-The Salute to Recovery program places veterans into a community of other service members and first responders—people who have had similar life and professional experiences.
+The Salute to Recovery program places Veterans into a community of other service members and first responders—people who have had similar life and professional experiences.
 Expert addiction professionals will help guide your recovery.
-Some of our staff are even veterans like you.
+Some of our staff are even Veterans like you.

 A glance at the many organizations that exist to help you make a transition offers hopeful reassurance for a smooth transition to civilian life.
-If you feel mental illness, substance abuse issues, or transition stress will interfere with these changes; find the help you need through the VA, a counselor, or a friend or family member.
+If you feel mental illness, substance use issues, or transition stress will interfere with these changes; find the help you need through the VA, a counselor, or a friend or family member.